 If you don't have symptoms but still test positive, you'll need to self-isolate for 10 days from when you had the test.
 Or, if you only start to experience symptoms after your test, you should start self-isolating for 10 more days from the start of your symptoms.

-If someone in your household or social bubble develops symptoms, you will need to self-isolate for 10 days from when you were last in contact with them (more on this below).
+If you've been in close contact with someone during the 48 hours before they developed symptoms or tested positive (if they don't have symptoms), you will need to self-isolate for 10 days from when you were last in contact with them (more on this below).

 As an overview, here are the key reasons you might need to self-isolate: